 Marketing on Pinterest

-If you have an eCommerce website, using Pinterest is a smart choice.
+If you have an ecommerce website, using Pinterest is a smart choice.
 Pinterest, like Google and YouTube, functions as a search engine.
-Over 450 million users flock to the platform to research buying decisions or find inspiration and how-to guides.
-If your business can be the answer they’re looking for, you’ll likely find success.
+Over 500 million users flock to the platform to research buying decisions or find inspiration and how-to guides.
+If your business can provide the answer they’re looking for, you’ll likely find success.

 You can also work on creating content-focused pins with tutorials showing how to use a product.
 Here’s a great example from Sephora’s page: